Your 2025 Halloween Horoscope By Zodiac Sign Is Here

 Your 2025 Halloween Horror-Scope By Zodiac Sign Is Here

 Happy Halloween, everyone!
 The astrological vibe for the creepiest time of the year is nothing short of fa-boo-lous.
-The Moon enters Pisces in the morning of October 31st, harmonizing with the Sun in Scorpio and squaring Uranus retrograde in Gemini.
+The Moon will begin to enter Pisces on the night of October 31st, harmonising with the Sun in Scorpio and squaring Uranus retrograde in Gemini.
 We’ll be in the mood for amusement and pleasure, making this spooky holiday bewitching.
 It’s a day you’ll want to sink your fangs into.
 Have a total scream, get wicked, and read your horror-scope below!

 Aries

-It might take a lot of effort and coaxing to get you out and about, mainly because you’re thinking of having a low-key night carving pumpkins and baking pies.
+It might take a lot of effort and coaxing to get you out and about, mainly because you’re thinking of having a low-key night.
 Rather than having a bunch of peeps over, you could invite one friend to enjoy your homemade desserts.
-They’ll relish the flavor and ask to take leftovers with them.
+They’ll relish the flavour and ask to take leftovers with them.
 When alone, you’ll indulge in a luxurious bath with Halloween-themed bubbles.

 AdvertisementADVERTISEMENT